Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Banking and finance activities

 In view of the above banking and finance transactions frequently involve complex consortia of companies obtaining finance not only from local banks but through major EU, American and Middle Eastern Banks.
 Transactions are frequently syndicated and are generally led by major UK and EU law firms.
 Cyprus law firms tend to be involved with these deals as local counsel advising on the Cyprus aspects of the transaction and cross-border regulatory issues.
 Of particular concern in most cases is the need to ensure the perfection of Cyprus security for these transactions and the registration of charges.
-It is common to take security in the form of a pledge over the shares of the Cyprus company as, in general this is easy and cost effective to contractually enforce.
-A pledge over a Cyprus company’s shares allows enforcement, without the need to apply for a court order.
-However, if the Cyprus company does hold assets of value in Cyprus then other forms of security including fixed and floating charges and assignments of receivables may also be put into place.
+It is common to take security in the form of a pledge over the shares of the Cyprus company as, in general this is easy and cost effective to enforce.
+A pledge over a Cyprus company’s shares allows out of court enforcement, without the need to apply for a court order.
+However, if the Cyprus company does hold assets of value in Cyprus then other forms of security including fixed and floating charges may also be put into place.
 Typical services required from local law firms will include:

 - Preparation of loan documentation for single-lender and syndicated loans.